Changes to NDIS planning, access and the way your NDIS plan is funded are all about to change with the introduction of NDIS compulsory assessments.

 These tick-a-box assessments will determine who gets support from the NDIS – and how much support they get.

 These assessments are the biggest change to the NDIS since the scheme began.
-And they are being rushed in despite the concerns of people with disability and their families and the organisations that support them.
+And they are being rushed in despite the concerns of people with disability and their families.

 Want to do more?